microsoft/windows-ai-studio-templates/tutorials/04_run_prompts_in_batch/README.md

-# Tutorial 04: Bulk Run Prompts against a Dataset
+# Tutorial 04: Bulk Run Prompts against LLM Generated Dataset

 After completing previous tutorials, you will probably have this question: now that I know this console app can generate one question at a time, but I need to generate multiple questions.
 Can my prompt accept an variable?
 How can I test multiple scenarios to see the LLM's effectiveness without manually entering topics one by one?